stephanwaz/raytraverse/README.rst

 	docker run -it --name rayt --mount type=bind,source="$(pwd)",target=/working raytraverse /bin/bash

-7. You now have a linux/bash command prompt in an environment with raytraverse installed.
+7. You now have a linux/bash command prompt in an environment with raytraverse, radiance, and python 3.9 installed.
 The currrent directory will be named "working" within the linux environment and is a shared resource with the host (changes on the host side are immediately seen in the container and vice versa).
 When you are finished, exit the linux shell ("exit"), then in the (now) windows command prompt::